 The importance of online security is bigger than ever and with criminals coming up with new and inventive ways to catch you, we must remain vigilant.
-Previously we have discussed how to defend yourself against phishing but with increasingly clever tactics we thought we would highlight some 10 ways you can sniff out a potential threat.
+Previously we have discussed how to defend yourself against phishing but with increasingly clever tactics we thought we would highlight some 10 ways you can sniff out a potential threat and detect signs of a phishing email.

 As you probably already know, phishing is the act of misleading you into giving away your sensitive information, from login details to your credit card information there’s a wealth of data you don’t want falling into the wrong hands.
 The most popular way of phishing is via email so we will be looking solely at this, but remember that cyber thieves can masquerade in a variety of different ways so keep an eye out.

-Here are the 12 signs of phishing that should throw up an immediate red flag.
+Here are the 12 signs of a phishing email that should throw up an immediate red flag.

 Why is PayPal emailing you from [email protected]*?
 The correct answer is they are not and if a reputable company is not using their own server email or a recognizable email, then it’s definitely not them.
 If you are genuinely concerned and are expecting a similar email, do not reply to this one, go to the company’s website and find an email address or contact number of someone you can speak to and you can deal with the quiery directly.
 Also, contacting the real company helps to raise awareness that someone is using their name to steal data which they can then act upon by contacting customers legitimately and this avoids anyone else getting duped.